-- prevents exceptional configurations which are spoiling, for example, clover improved Wilson fermion simulations - twisted mass provides a natural infrared cutoff (the twisted mass μ_l) - at maximal twist, with κ set to $\kappa_c(\beta)$, the twisted mass term μ_l takes the role of the mass term, while automatic O(a) improvement is guaranteed.
+- prevents exceptional configurations which are spoiling, for example, clover improved Wilson fermion simulations - twisted mass provides a natural infrared cutoff (the twisted mass μ_l) - at maximal twist, with κ set to $\kappa_c(\beta)$, the twisted mass term μ_l takes over the role of the mass term, while automatic O(a) improvement is guaranteed.

-This attractive feature has been observed first by R. Frezzotti, G. C. Rossi, JHEP 0408 (2004) 007
+This attractive feature of automatic improvement had been observed by R. Frezzotti and G. C. Rossi, JHEP 0408 (2004) 007